Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 Restrictions

-- Cards that can be used in a group of stores are better, such as those redeemable at any of the Coles Group & Myer stores or the Wish gift cards that can be spent at Woolworths Group retailers such as Big W, Dan Murphy's and Woolies supermarkets.
+- Cards that can be used in a group of stores give the recipient more options.
+Some examples are gift cards that are redeemable at any of the Coles Group and Myer stores, or the Wish gift cards that can be spent at Woolworths Group retailers such as Big W, Dan Murphy's and Woolies supermarkets.

-- Shopping centre cards can potentially be used at a wide variety of stores, but beware: they may not be accepted by all stores in the centre.
+- Shopping centre cards (such as Westfield gift cards) can generally be used at a wide variety of stores, but beware: they may not be accepted by all stores in the centre.

 Fees and charges